 We continue compiling new information on the pandemic every fortnight to remain aware of the latest developments.
-The aim is to inform the readers and strengthen the usefulness of the data and showcase the efforts of our scientific communities and institutions in fighting the disease tooth and nail with a singular aim to defeat it once and for all.
+The aim is to inform the readers and strengthen the usefulness of the data.
+This edition contains compilation and coverage of information related to research contributions, significant efforts, community outreach, fact-checks, and so on, with new functionalities in the inner pages for a better user perspective.
 For all the sections, a section guideline has been provided and hyperlinked with the respective locations.

-Hopefully, the coverage about how the country is overcoming challenges with the help of knowledge will instil confidence and trust in the country's scientists and scientific administrators, ultimately resulting in inculcating scientific temper.
+Hopefully, the coverage about how the country is overcoming challenges with the help of knowledge will instill confidence and trust in the country's scientists and scientific administrators, ultimately resulting in inculcating scientific temper.
 Together we can, and we will beat the pandemic, with the collective strengths and spirit of services as the backbone.